 Prerequisites

-- An ACK cluster is created.
-For more information, see Create an ACK managed cluster, Create an ACK dedicated cluster, or Register an external Kubernetes cluster.
-Important The backup center feature supports only ACK clusters that run Kubernetes 1.18 or later versions.
-If the Kubernetes version of your cluster is earlier than 1.18, you must update the Kubernetes version to 1.18 or later.
-Fore more information, see Update the Kubernetes version of an ACK cluster.
+The backup center feature supports only ACK clusters that run Kubernetes 1.18 or later versions.
+If the Kubernetes version of your cluster is earlier than 1.18, you must update the Kubernetes version.
+For more information, see Update the Kubernetes version of an ACK cluster.

-- OSS is activated.
-Fore more information, see Activate OSS.
+• Object Storage Service (OSS) is activated.
+For more information, see Activate OSS.

-- A kubectl client is connected to your cluster.
-For more information, see Connect to ACK clusters by using kubectl.
+• A kubectl client is connected to your cluster.
+For more information, see Obtain the kubeconfig file of a cluster and use kubectl to connect to the cluster.

 Background information

 The backup center feature can store application backups only in OSS buckets.
 Before you can store application backups in OSS buckets, you must grant OSS permissions to your cluster.
-If you want to use the backup center in a hybrid cloud environment, you need to activate HBR and grant HBR permissions to your cluster.
+If you want to use the backup center in a hybrid cloud environment, you need to activate Cloud Backup and grant Cloud Backup permissions to your cluster.
 Before you enable cluster backup, you must install migrate-controller.
-The following sections describe how to install migrate-controller and grant permissions in an ACK managed cluster, ACK dedicated cluster, and registered cluster.
+The following sections describe how to install migrate-controller in an ACK managed cluster, ACK dedicated cluster, or registered cluster and grant permissions.

 Step 1: Install migrate-controller